GmBodhi/create-three-app/README.md

 If you think this repo is worth a star✨ just don't hesitate :)

-### Note: you don't have to update this package everytime when three.js releases a new version
+### Note: We don't recommend installing this package globally.

 ## Usage